 This is basically how I received the therapy, which focused on teaching me how to control both skin temperature and blood pressure.
 Why skin temperature?
-The idea is to redirect blood flow away from that over-dilated vascular system in your skull (see explanation above), and over to your extremities, such as hands and feet — thus relieving the pressure on your brain.
+The idea is to redirect blood flow away from that over-dilated vascular system in your skull (see earlier explanation), and over to your extremities, such as hands and feet, thus relieving the pressure on your brain.
 Blood pressure is also implicated in stress, and lowering it thus helps in migraine relief.

 And learning to reduce your blood pressure is a good thing in itself, of course—especially if, like me, you also have concerns about heart disease.

-Away from the therapy couch, I didn't have the biofeedback electrodes and monitors, of course, but I used a digital thermometer (mine came from Radio Shack) to monitor temperature in, say, my hand — the goal being to raise the temperature there and, hopefully, lower it in my brain, by diverting blood flow.
+Away from the therapy couch, I didn't have the biofeedback electrodes and monitors, of course, but I used a small digital thermometer monitor temperature in, say, my hand—the goal being to raise the temperature there and, hopefully, lower it in my brain, by diverting blood flow.

-I found that biofeedback, just used routinely, is a way of reducing ongoing stress and thus reducing one of the major migraine triggers.
+I found that biofeedback, just used routinely, is a way of alleviating ongoing stress and thus reducing one of the major migraine triggers.
 However, I found that, even at the onset of a migraine event, I could also use the technique of manipulating my own blood flow to reduce the severity of the episode.
 In other words, biofeedback taught me how to divert some of my blood away from dilating the vascular system in my skull, and into other, harmless places like my fingers (which would get slightly warmer).
-Amazing...
+Amazing!

 • DL Phenylalanine (DLPA) — Commonly labeled as DLPA, this nutrient is a 50-50 blend of the D and L forms of this essential amino acid (amino acids, of course, are the "building blocks" of protein).
 As the SmartBodyz Nutrition website explained a number of years ago, "The structure of the D form is used to help combat pain.
 The structure of the L form is used as a stimulant, appetite suppressant, and mood enhancer."